-Once the Safeguarding and mental health coordinator/ designated safeguarding lead (or a deputy) has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space within the College Group.
+Once the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space within the College Group.
 This will inevitably involve complex and difficult professional decisions, including considering their duty to safeguard children and their duty to educate them.